reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ## Node.js is single threadid and asynchronous

 Ok, now we have been playing with very easy stuff.
 It is time to dive in and try to understand one very interesting part of node.js, that many have had hard time understanding.
-That is **node.js is single threadid and asynchronous**.
+That is **node.js is single threaded and asynchronous**.

 Lets write a little code and try to understand this.
 We will use the [`setTimeout()`](http://www.w3schools.com/jsref/met_win_settimeout.asp) function.